Charon (moon): Internal structure

 In contrast, the cold start model argues that a large subsurface ocean early in Charon's history is not necessary to explain Charon's surface features, and instead proposes that Charon may have been homogeneous and more porous at formation.
 According to the cold start model, as Charon's interior begins to warm due to radiogenic heating and heating from serpentinization, a phase of contraction begins, largely driven by compaction in Charon's interior.
 Approximately 100–200 million years after formation, enough heat builds up to where a subsurface ocean melts, leading to rapid differentiation, further contraction, and the hydration of core rocks.
 Despite this melting, a pristine crust of amorphous water ice on Charon remains.
 After this period, differentiation continues, but the core can no longer absorb more water, and thus freezing at the base of Charon's mantle begins.
 This freezing drives a period of expansion until Charon's core becomes warm enough to begin compaction, starting a final period of contraction.
-Serenity Chasma may have formed from the expansion episode, whilst the final contraction episode may have given rise to the arcuate ridges observed in Mordor Macula.
+Serenity Chasma may have formed from the expansion episode, whilst the final contraction episode may have given rise to the arcuate ridges observed in Neverland Regio.